 But this passage, specifically the part about closing doors, struck a chord because it hit on something that’s been worrying me.
 Not just with my friend, but with myself, too.
 This idea of growing up and willingly closing doors, out of habit or lack of confidence.
 By the time you’re a certain age, you think you know everything about who you are and what you’re capable of.
 Which can be a good thing, but it’s also extremely limiting.
 It certainly is in my friend’s case.

-He constantly looks around him and sees his peers with better jobs or more money or bigger houses or happier marriages.
+He looks around and sees his peers with better jobs or more money or bigger houses.
 He does the calculations, and deems himself a failure.
 But the real problem isn’t that he’s “lost,” it’s that this feeling of losing makes him stand still.

 There’s a wonderful Jewish proverb about two people climbing two ladders.
 One person is near the top of his ladder, but he’s stopped climbing.
 The other person is much lower, but is on his way up.
 The question, then, is “who’s winning?”

 The rabbi’s answer: the one who’s still moving.

 I don’t know if I can help my friend.
 I don’t know if he can help himself.
 But I’m reminding myself to keep trying, and to stop closing doors.
 We’ve all been where my friend is right now: stuck in a rut, seemingly unable to get ourselves out.
 But most of the time we can, as long as we keep climbing.